Climbing the Ice Palace at Schwarzsee

 Groups from 10 people: 11th person free

 If traveling by bus, take the TPF from Fribourg or Düdingen to the stop "Lichtena."
-The ice palace is a 5 minutes walk from here.
+The ice palace is 5 minute walk from here.

 If traveling by car, follow the road Plaffeien-Schwarzsee, and you will find the ice palace between Zollhaus and Schwarzsee.
 You will find the car park after the ice palace on the left side of the road.